DefinitelyRus/Online-Colorblind-Test/README.md

 ## How to use
 1. Press start to begin.
-2. Read the questions.
+2. Read the questions and type your answer into the text input box.
-3. Type answer in the blank and press submit to proceed (x12)  (6 more if got 2 incorrect from the initial 12)
+3. Press submit to proceed to the next question.
-4. After finishing all questions, press finish to finish
+4. After finishing all questions, press finish to end the test.

 ## Software and Hardware Requirements
 Any device able to run a browser with full support for HTML5, CSS3, and JavaScript. (e.g. Google Chrome, Opera, MS Edge 8.0, Mozilla Firefox)